Have we met yet? If not, I want to take this time to introduce myself.

 Amy sees a variety of clients of all ages and backgrounds;

-However, she also works closely with elite and professional athletes.
+However, she also works closely with elite athletes and adolescents.
 Amy specializes and is intensively trained in treating trauma, anxiety, depression, adjustment issues, and substance addiction/recovery.

 Ponte Vedra Beach